 Have you ever received an invitation to a wedding, dinner party, or other event that included an RSVP request?
-Do you have questions about what it means, why someone would request it, or what to do?
-If so, you're not alone.
+If you have questions about what it means, why someone would request it, or what to do, you're not alone.
 It's common for people to have RSVP on the invitation, so they can get a head count for planning purposes.

 When someone schedules a dinner party or other event that requires planning based on the number of people who will attend, they need to make sure they have enough food, place settings and seating for everyone who comes.
 The proper thing to do is send it back with an acceptance or to decline as soon as you know whether or not you'll be able to participate.
 Not responding makes it difficult for the host or hostess to plan and can keep you off future guests lists.

 Definition of RSVP